kolkhis/lac/src/contributing.md

 ---

-To be an effective contributor, understanding Git, whether through the command line or an external tool, will be an important part of contributing.
-To this effect, it is important that any individual who contributes to this project have a proficient and working understanding of committing, merging, and other fundamental Git workflows.
+To be an effective contributor, understanding [Git](https://git-scm.com/), whether through the command line or an external tool, will be an important part of contributing.
+To this effect it is important that any individual who contributes to this project have a working understanding of committing, merging, and other fundamental Git workflows.

+For clarity this project utilizes GitHub for remote repositories and CI/CD testing pipeline workflows.
+Git and GitHub are two separate entities where GitHub provides the hosting services and Git provides the version control.

-Prospective contributors are directed to several resources should they feel their competency with Git falls short:
+Prospective contributors are directed to several resources should they feel their competency with Git or GitHub falls short:

 Git documentation:

 - <https://git-scm.com/doc>

-Git video tutorials:
+Git and GitHub video tutorials:

 - [The Primeagen's Boot.dev Full Git Course (4hr)](https://www.youtube.com/watch?v=rH3zE7VlIMs)
 - [Fireship's How to use Git and Github (12m)](https://youtu.be/HkdAHXoRtos)